nazarewk/10c-blog1/README.md

 You may or may not have heard about it before.
 It is one of the [oldest][dojo-history] JavaScript libraries out there and a pioneer of the JavaScript itself as we know it today.
-It might be getting old and is notoriously hard to get started with, but i still think it is one of the best written and the most complete JavaScript libraries there are.
+It might be getting old and is notoriously hard to get started with, but I still think it is one of the best written and the most complete JavaScript libraries there are.

 ## Library, not a framework